SLXUniverse/DuinoCoinFaucet/README.md

 - If you want edit website, then use ``templates/index.html`` to edit faucet website
 - If you want edit faucet config, then use ``faucet.py`` to edit faucet config

+### How to Contribute
+To contribute by suggesting new features or addressing issues, please visit the [Issues](https://github.com/SLXUniverse/DuinoCoinFaucet/issues) section and create a new issue.
+Reach out to the owner to discuss your contribution and get involved in the development process.
+We welcome your input and contributions!

 # Donate
 - Duino Coin (DUCO): applerobloxgames
 - Or other crypto, please go to [https://slxuniverse.com/donate](https://slxuniverse.com/donate)